 Facebook friends I’ve never actually met in real life or interacted with … ever?
 Yep.
 Got ‘em.

-But I’m slowly discovering that God is calling me to do more than build a wide online community of readers, followers, friends, and fans.
-He’s asking me to go deeper – and in real life – instead of wider.
+But I’ve discovered that I need to do more than build a wide online community of readers, followers, friends, and fans.
+I need to go deeper—and in real life—instead of wider.

 For this introvert, that takes a lot of pretending to be braver than I am.
 Some days it might look like taking the time to pick up the phone and call a friend in my own town to meet for coffee.

-Or making plans for a mini-girls day out to spend a few hours with a couple other toddler mamas with a hot coffee and some leisurely pursuing of the clearance racks at Old Navy.
+Or making plans for a mini-girls day out to spend a few hours with a couple other toddler mamas with a hot coffee and some leisurely pursuing of the clearance racks at a local shop.

 Ultimately?
 It’s taking the time to invest in someone else’s life in a way that transcends screens and comment threads and choosing conversations that hold more than 140 characters at a time.
 We are savoring time together.